 As students grow into skills of research, inquiry, and knowledge sharing, we continue to prioritize emotional well-being and respectful community building as the center of all of our work.

 FIFTH THROUGH EIGHTH GRADE

-The Upper School continues to provide a balance of nurturing and academics.
-With small advisories for students, and close-know teaching teams, we take time and care to understand who each student is and is becoming.
+The Middle School continues to provide a balance of nurturing and academics.
+With small advisories for students, and close-knit teaching teams, we take time and care to understand who each student is and is becoming.
 We make space for student interests, and encourage independent activities, understanding that we are enriched by each other’s differences.

-Students in the Upper School learn about participation a democratic community in the wider world.
+Students in the Upper School learn how to participate in a democratic community in the wider world.
 Drawing on the rich history and culture of the Hudson Valley, students explore how the past is alive in the present, and see themselves as part of history in the making.
-Without sheltering them, we provide an empowering place where young people can work toward what they want to see and be in the world.
+Without sheltering students, we provide an empowering place where young people can work toward what they want to see and be in the world.